aras-p/glsl-load-speed/readme.txt

 A big game might use 1000 to 10000 shaders.
 According to these results, even simple offline pre-optimization can save 3-10ms from each shader loading time.
 That is 3 to 100 seconds saved from loading time.
-Comparing loading speed to D3D9 bytecode loading speed, the savings are even larger!
+I guess loading preoptimized GLSL bytecode would be even faster, but there's no way to measure that until GLSL has it.
+This test compares loading speed of D3D9 bytecode but of course that is not a fully apples-to-apples comparison.

 Source code includes parts of Ryan Gordon's Mojoshader [3] to assemble D3D9 shaders into bytecode.